Your church is not a building.

 "Will purchasing this property or building help us to serve our community better?"

-I recently wrote a resource for Courageous Storytellers listing churches that seek to use their building as a Third Place—basically a community hub where people go when they aren’t at work or home.
+I recently wrote a resource for Courageous Storytellers listing churches that seek to use their building as a Third Place—basically a community hub where many people go when they aren’t at work or home.
 These churches have coffee shops, free workspace, open gyms, and more for use by their community.
-They use their building to serve others.
+These churches use their building to serve others.

 If your church bought a building, how would you use it for others around you—not just church members?
 Is it in a better location to allow you to serve those in need?
 Would this building create more opportunities for you to show God’s love?

 God has a plan.
 It’s grand and majestic and exceeds our understanding.
 But some parts of God’s plan also fall into our mundane lives.
-That might include his plan for our church building.
+That may include his plan for our church building.

 Sometimes God drops an opportunity in our lap that’s too good to pass up.
 Maybe a business shut down and needs to sell its building quickly.
 Maybe someone left property to your church in their will.
 Perhaps you have the chance to buy the space you’ve just been renting.